 Contact a Coweta County truck accident attorney for a free consultation

-If you have been injured in a truck accident, the experienced truck accident lawyers at the Law Offices of Shane Smith can help prove your claim whether the truck in question had cameras or not.
+If you have been injured in a truck accident, the experienced truck accident lawyers at Shane Smith Law can help prove your claim whether the truck in question had cameras or not.
 You deserve to be compensated by any negligent parties, so please call our office today at (770) 487-8999 to schedule your free, no-obligation consultation.